TheLinuxEXP/TheLinuxEXP.github.io/_posts/2023-02-07-Why-you-need-a-nas.md

 <figcaption>Yes, I ripped these legally</figcaption>
 </figure>

 But we're just getting started.
-A NAS can also be used as a media server, to store your movies and TV shows that you have ripped totally legally from DVDs and BLu Rays you absolutely own, and then to stream these to any device you want in your home, or outside of your home.
+A NAS can also be used as a media server, to store your movies and TV shows that you have ripped totally legally from DVDs and Blu-Rays you absolutely own, and then to stream these to any device you want in your home, or outside of your home.
 For example, I can install Plex in one click, from the Package Center.
 I could also install JellyFin using the Docker app and its docker image.

 Once it's installed, I can just configure it like any other Plex Server, by logging in to my account, or creating one, then creating a media library using folders I created in the Files app of my NAS, to keep things orderly, and that's it!
 Now I can run the Plex app from my smartTV or computer, connect to the server, and access all that media easily, and stream it like it was a streaming service, that I own.